SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 No SEO effort is wasted (although if it is, you’ll be able to see the issue through your newly set up analytics!)

-So please, start with one thing today.
-It could be claiming your Google Business Profile (the easiest!), updating your website title with a new important keyword or brainstorming a blog post.
+So, start with one thing today.
+It could be claiming your Google Business Profile (if you haven’t yet), updating your website title with a new important keyword or brainstorming a blog post.